 Nurdle waste also has an indirect effect on the marine ecosystem.
 They can change the temperature and permeability of the beach sand, affecting animals like sea turtles, who incubate their eggs on shores.

 Furthermore, nurdles can also become habitats for invasive species, leading to ecological instability as the nurdles transport non-native species to habitats where they might become invasive2.

 Apart from impacting the natural environment and marine life, nurdle pollution also affects our health.
 Because of the high demand for single-use plastics and other plastics, we are battling with frighteningly increasing microplastic pollution around us.
 These microplastics interact with our food chain and water sources.
 They are, presently, unavoidable.

-Fish and other seafood consume nurdles, which can enter our food chains, and we are also at risk of consuming it.
+Fish and other seafood consume nurdles, which can enter our food chains, and we are also at risk of consuming them.
 This is because fish and other marine life are a staple in our daily lives.
 We may likely end up eating fish with a couple of nurdles in them without knowing.
-Thus, transferring it into our system.
+Thus transferring it into our system.

 Research shows that there are plastics in the human bloodstream, and they can travel into human organs.
 Scientists discovered small particles of polystyrene beads in the human placenta7.